Committee

 The bill states that these prescribed courses should focus on “fostering and perpetuating the ideals, principles and spirit” of democracy in the United States and should increase students’ knowledge of the federal and state governments.
 It explicitly prevents the teaching of “critical race theory” (which is already banned under state law).

-The Mississippi Department of Education (MDE) would be responsible for creating the requirements and standards for the courses prescribed by this law, using the National Constitution Center and other “rigorous and relevant resources.”
+The Mississippi Department of Education (MDE) would be responsible for creating the requirements and standards for the courses prescribed by this law, using “rigorous and relevant resources.”

 Notably, all of the state’s high school graduation pathways require students to complete credit-bearing courses in US History and US government.
 Discussion that took place during the Senate Education Committee on 1/31/25 indicated that the MDE could use its discretion in incorporating coursework required by the bill into current curriculum.